Crec0/1_18_spawning_fixes/README.md

 # 1.18 Experimental 3 spawning fixes and optimizations
 ## Features
-main command to activate features is /improvedSpawning Four different rules are availabe to be choosen from
+added command `improvedSpawning` to switch between different algorithms Four different rules are availabe to be choosen from
 ### vanilla
 default vanilla spawning algorithm introduced in 1.18 experimental 3